Coiot/cbr-main/src/albums/s2/episode6.md

 - scene_number: 65
   scene_title: "More stuck than Evergreen"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode6-scene65.jpg
   narration: "<p>Cleopatra is starting to feel uneasy.
-Her "fast victory" is going on and on without an end.
-Yes, Jerusalem is still in red, but it's been in this state for the last six turns.</p><p>"Just a minor setback" she declares, before quickly changing the topic of conversation.</p>"
+Her “fast victory” is going on and on without an end.
+Yes, Jerusalem is still in red, but it's been in this state for the last six turns.</p><p>“Just a minor setback” she declares, before quickly changing the topic of conversation.</p>"
 - scene_number: 66
   scene_title: "Jungle warfare"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode6-scene66.jpg